 - Giving advice or detailed explanation, often after a hospital appointment – once the hospital letter has been received.

-From 17:30 until 18:30 every Monday evening, we run a surgery which is designed to allow people, who are unable to attend during the day, to come and see a GP in the evening.
-Unfortunately, we cannot do blood tests during this session because of the delay before any tests would be analysed.
+From 07:30am until 08:30am every Monday morning, we run a surgery which is designed to allow people, who are unable to attend during the day, to come and see a GP in the mornning.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
 A recent analysis indicates that we lose 10 surgeries (120+ appointments) a month because patients do not let us know they are unable to keep their appointment.